yjshi2015/iota/crates/iota-aws-orchestrator/README.md

 ```
 cargo run --bin iota-aws-orchestrator -- testbed destroy
 ```

+### Note:

+Use the `--leave-monitoring` command to skip destruction of the metrics instance.

 that will terminate all the deployed EC2 instances.
 Keep in mind that AWS is not immediately deleting the terminated instances - this could take a few hours - so in case you want to immediately deploy a new testbed it would be advised to use a different `testbed_id` in the `settings.json` to avoid any later conflicts (see the FAQ section for more information).